All you need to know about Aircraft Disinsection in the EEA

 Insecticides are specifically formulated to kill insects.
 Therefore they are considered biocidal products.
 There is regulation in place, of course, to be able to manufacture and sell biocides.

-In the EU, the unified approach biocidal products is called the European Biocidal Products Regulation (BPR 528/2012/EC or "EU BPR").
+In the EU, the unified approach to biocidal products is called the European Biocidal Products Regulation (BPR 528/2012/EC or "EU BPR").
 The EU BPR aims to harmonize the market, simplify the approval of active substances and authorization of biocidal products.
 EU BPR is slowly replacing the "old" national biocidal product legislations in the 27 EU Member States.

 When is EU BPR applicable?